maxpilipovic/scsaa/README.md

 ## Project Overview
 This project provides a web platform for alumni of the Sigma Pi Beta-Gamma chapter to:
-- Register and log in securely
+- Register and log in securely.
-- Pay annual dues with optional processing fees
+- Pay annual dues with optional processing fees.
-- Access a member dashboard to see payment history
+- Access a member dashboard to see payment history.
-- Admins can view all members and payment statuses
+- Admins can view all members and payment statuses.

 ## Technical Implementation
 - Developed a responsive, single-page application (SPA) frontend using React and React Router.